bspaans/python-mingus/doc/wiki/tutorialSetup.rst

 == Recommended Programs ==

-  # You may also want to install !LilyPond to generate sheet music: http://www.lilypond.org/
+  # You may also want to install LilyPond to generate sheet music: http://www.lilypond.org/
   # Additionally, you can install FluidSynth for realtime MIDI playback support: http://fluidsynth.resonance.org/trac

 === Installing FluidSynth on Windows ===